-in the closing agreement made at the sale or purchase.
-If the closing agreement does not divide the taxes between the seller and buyer, divide them on the basis of the number of months each owned the home.

-- b.
-If you owned a mobile home during 2016, property taxes include the municipal permit fees paid to your municipality and/or the personal property taxes paid on your mobile home.
+- a.
+If you bought or sold your home during 2017, the property taxes of the seller and buyer are the taxes set forth for each in the closing agreement made at the sale or purchase.
+If the closing agreement does not divide the taxes between the seller and buyer, divide them on the basis of the number of months each owned the home. - b.
+If you owned a mobile home during 2017, property taxes include the municipal permit fees paid to your municipality and/or the personal property taxes paid on your mobile home.
 (Payments for space rental for parking a mobile home or manufactured home should be filled in as rent on line 42a.) - c.
 If you, or you and your spouse, owned a home jointly with one or more other persons, you may only use that portion of the property taxes which reflects your percentage of ownership.
 For example, if you and another person (not your spouse) jointly owned a home on which taxes of \$1,500 were paid, each of you can claim a credit based on \$750 of taxes.

-Step 2 Use the Homeowner's School Property Tax Credit Table on page 28 to figure your credit.
+Step 2 Use the Homeowner's School Property Tax Credit Table below to figure your credit.
 Fill in the amount of your credit on line 42b.